 Since oxycodone is highly addictive, tolerance can build up over time.
 When higher doses of the medication are necessary to treat pain or provide the same feelings of euphoria and relaxation that lead to addiction, the risk of overdosing is increased.
 An overdose can lead to serious complications and death if it is not treated immediately.

 While the dangers of abusing oxycodone are serious, fighting addiction is an option.
-Best Drug Rehabilitation provides tools and information that can make it easier to fight the addiction to opiates and live without the drugs.
+Treatment programs today provide tools and information that can make it easier to fight the addiction to opiates and live without the drugs.